Accelerating Atomic Orbital-based Electronic Structure Calculation via Pole Expansion and Selected Inversion: Numerical results

 \subsection{Accuracy}

 When selected inversion can be computed to high accuracy, which is often the case in practice, the only source of error introduced by the PEXSI technique comes from the limited number of terms in the pole expansion \eqref{eqn:gammapole}.
-The number of poles needed in \eqref{eqn:gammapole} to achieve a desired level of accuracy in total energy (or Helmholtz free energy) and force is largely determined by the inverse temperature $\beta=1/(k_B T)$ used in~\eqref{fermidirac} and the spectrum width $\Delta E$.
+The number of poles needed in \eqref{eqn:gammapole} to achieve a desired level of accuracy in total energy (or free energy) and force is largely determined by the inverse temperature $\beta=1/(k_B T)$ used in~\eqref{fermidirac} and the spectrum width $\Delta E$.
 Here we show that at room temperature $T = 300K$, the number of poles required to provide an accurate pole expansion approximation is modest even for a metallic system such as CNT(8,8).
 Table~\ref{tab:poleaccuracy} shows that when diagonalization is replaced by PEXSI for a single $\Gamma$-point calculation, the errors in total energy and force decrease as the number of poles in \eqref{eqn:gammapole} increases.
+The force difference is measured between the force calculated by the PEXSI scheme using Eq.~\eqref{eqn:forcepole}, and that calculated by the LAPACK diagonalization subroutine {\tt dsygv} using standard methods~\cite{SolerArtachoGaleEtAl2002} previously implemented in the CGH atomic orbital scheme~\cite{MohanChen2010,MohanChen2011}.
 When the number of poles reaches 80, the difference between the final total energies produced by the existing code and the modified code (which replaces diagonalization with PEXSI) is $3.6\times 10^{-7}$ eV.
 The difference in the mean absolute error (MAE) is $2\times 10^{-6}$ eV/Angstrom, which is quite small for all practical purposes.